Escaping the Power of Rationality: Surrealism and the Uncanny

 I safely copied the 3D videos to 2 different external drives on almost daily basis and exported a few fragments using Fusion Studio (as I am also carrying a MacBook with me to Japan).
 This is one of the reasons why I stayed in Capsule Hotels with a co-working space (such as the Millenial Shibuya) so that I could film during the day and night and go to the coworking from early morning until 2 pm or so, when I was going places sometimes until late to film the same place with different day-light conditions.

 I have reduced the type on visual enviroments to six different typologies (360 beacons) and I want to use the as structural devices for points of encounter to enter different performative scene-like worlds which could stimulate the players ability to respond to materials.
 Whereas for accessing these beacons, I thought about using the torii as the magic teleporting gate (it has plenty of significance in Japanese culture) and the corridors inspired by Kyoto's Philisopher's path, with quotes and probably a water canal too.
-I have also a few 360 video recordings within tunnes (in Miyagima Island) with 10 second reverb tails.
+I have also a few 360 video recordings inside totally empty long tunnels (in Miyagima Island) with 10 second reverb tails.

 Pictured above, A sewer plate found in Nagasaki, used as a menu-pie navigator device in Unreal Engine

 Believed or not, sewer plates in Japan are works of art.
 Inspiring, beautifully crafted and beyond their commended serving purposes.
 Is it not something to learn from?
 Since I was a kid, I've been always fascinated about sewer plates.
-I believe they are one of the things that tell me more about a city and their people.
-Oh well, finally ideas are starting to get together.
+I know this is weird but I feel attached to solid metal, steel and bronze.
+Sewer plates are one of the things that tell me more about a city and their people.
+Oh well, finally some ideas are starting to get together.

 - GoPro Fusion